connectrpc/connectrpc.com/docs/node/interceptors.md

   });
 ```

-But this means authentication happens twice, once in the Interceptor and second in our handler.
+But this means authentication happens twice, once in the interceptor and again in our handler.
 This is where context values come in.
 We can add the user as a context value which can then be retrieved in the handler.
 To do so we need to define a context key:

 ```ts title=user-context.ts
 import { createContextKey } from "@connectrpc/connect";